-But Brandon Blauser, a Banner Health physical therapist, said there are a lot of good reasons to make resistance bands part of your exercise routine.
+But David Hogarth, a physical therapist with Banner Sports Medicine Scottsdale, said there are a lot of good reasons to make resistance bands part of your exercise routine.

 You can build strength with resistance bands

-“If you use them properly, resistance bands can be quite difficult and can tax your muscles,” Blauser said.
+“If you use them properly, resistance bands can be quite difficult and can tax your muscles,” Hogarth said.
 He recommends adding them to your strength-training routine.
 You can make your muscles bigger and stronger with heavy resistance and eight to 12 repetitions.
 To strengthen the core muscles (postural muscles) or to build endurance, you’ll probably want to move up to 12 to 30 repetitions.

 Almost anyone can exercise with resistance bands

 Resistance bands come in a range of difficulty levels.
-Blauser introduces them to people who have never worked out before and uses them with athletes who are preparing for their sports.
+Hogarth introduces them to people who have never worked out before and uses them with athletes who are preparing for their sports.